FrancisVega/fractalcomp/README.md

 ### Config defaults

-The scripts creates a configuration file and a directory with template(s) in ~/fractalcomp called config.json to set defaults values.
+The scripts creates a configuration file (.newfrctl) and a directory (comps-templates) with template(s) at project root folder (same as package.json) called .newfrctl to set defaults values.
 If you want to create new templates you have to put inside ~/fractalcomp/comp-templates.
 Notice how the base template is created at ~/fractalcomp/comp-templates/base

 ### Examples of use